mocatfrio/big-data/recommendation-system/README.md

 ## 2. Description

-Book recommendation system is implemented using collaborative filtering with Spark's Alternating Least Saqures (ALS) algorithm and Flask Python micro-framework.
+Book recommendation system is implemented using collaborative filtering with Spark's Alternating Least Squares (ALS) algorithm and Flask Python micro-framework.
 It's divided into two parts, that is:

 ### Part 1 : [Build a recommender engine using ALS Algorithm](notebook/04%20-%20Recommendation%20System.ipynb)
 ### Part 2 : [Build a web-service on top of Spark models using Flask](recommendation-system.md)